t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## IP-based IoT Protocols and Standards {#sec5-1}

 Nowadays, there exists a multitude of control protocols for the IoT.
 For BAC systems, the ZigBee standard {{ZB}}, BACNet {{BACNET}}, or DALI {{DALI}} play key roles.
 Recent trends, however, focus on an all-IP approach for system control.

 In this setting, a number of IETF working groups are designing new protocols for resource constrained networks of smart things.
 The 6LoWPAN working group
 {{WG-6LoWPAN}} concentrates on the definition of methods and protocols for the efficient transmission and adaptation of IPv6 packets over IEEE 802.15.4 networks {{RFC4944}}.

 The CoRE working group {{WG-CoRE}} provides a framework for resource-oriented applications intended to run on constrained IP network (6LoWPAN).
-One of its main tasks is the definition of a lightweight version of the HTTP protocol, the Constrained Application Protocol (CoAP) {{RFC7252}},that runs over UDP and enables efficient application-level communication for things.
+One of its main tasks is the definition of a lightweight version of the HTTP protocol, the Constrained Application Protocol (CoAP) {{RFC7252}}, that runs over UDP and enables efficient application-level communication for things.

-ToDo: include other groups and internet drafts.

-Also IRTF groups are actively contributing to improve IoT security.
+The ACE working group

+recently concluded DICE working group produced

+6lo

+RPL

+LWIP implementation guidance

-Additionally industry alliances are creating constrained IP protocol stacks based on the IETF work.
-Examples of this include: Thread {{Thread}},
+Additionally industry alliances and other standardization bodies are creating constrained IP protocol stacks based on the IETF work.
+Some important examples of this include:

-ToDo: include other industry alliances.
+1. Thread {{Thread}}:
+2. Industrial IoT:
+3. IPSO:
+4. OneM2M:

 ## Existing IP-based Security Protocols and Solutions {#sec5-2}